TheImagingSource/tiscamera/doc/pages/tutorial.rst

 Configuration
 =============

-The configuration of tiscamera is done with `cmake`.
+The configuration of tiscamera is done with ``cmake``.
 It allows the (de)activation of entire sections.
+To configure the project call `cmake` from the build directory.

 For an overview of available cmake options, see :any:`configuring`